• Skip to primary navigation

 overhead view of a white, round plate with three rows of sugar cookies on it.
 The left row is five red and white stockings, the middle row is six green Christmas trees with sprinkles and the left row is seven small white stars with sprinkles.

 I’m going to walk through the process of making these cut out sugar cookies with you step-by-step!
 Making them is definitely a process.
 And although there are many steps, they are all simple!
 In my opinion, making this sugar cookie recipe a lasting tradition with your family is 100% worth it!
+Don’t forget to watch the video.

-Sure you could buy pre-made sugar cookies to decorate…but my kids absolutely LOVE helping make the dough!
-From mixing to rolling to cutting, every step is exciting for them and creates lifelong memories!
+Sure you could buy pre-made sugar cookies to decorate…but my kids absolutely love helping make the dough!
+From mixing to rolling to cutting, every step is exciting for them and creates lifelong memories.

 The first step in this sugar cookie recipe is making the dough, which is simple and completed in 5 minutes!
 Start by creaming the butter and sugar together.
 Then add eggs and vanilla and beat again.
 Make sure all your ingredients are at room temperature!